Universe-E/healthgram/items/report.md

 Tokenizer:

 1. The Tokenizer class is used to break down the input text into a sequence of tokens.
-2. It recognizes five types of tokens: AT, NAME, TITLE, PUBLIC, USER and EOF.
+2. It recognizes five types of tokens: AT, NAME, TITLE, PUBLIC, and EOF.
 3. The tokenization process is implemented using specific rules that translate the current character to the defined token types.
 4. The advantages of this tokenizer design are:
    - Efficient: The tokenizer reads the input text only once, minimized the cost of time.